 Speak to a divorce lawyer in Thailand about the advantages of a Thai prenuptial agreement.
-The agreements are not very common in Thailand as Thai law regulates the property in marriage differently as would be done in the West.
+The agreements are not very common in Thailand.
+This as Thai law regulates the property in marriage differently as would be done in the West.
 If you are going to be taking your Thai wife back home then a prenuptial agreement is very important if you have large property or pension and investment funds back home.

 Today more than 40% of marriages in the US ends in divorce.
 Many do see the advantages of having a preputial agreement before getting married in Thailand and registering this prenuptial agreement at the same time they register their marriage in Thailand.
 What advantages does this agreement hold today?